sergiomoreiraf/algorithmic-toolbox/README.md

 Source code for Data Structures and Algorithms Specialization.

+This is only a boilerplate with the first challenge avaiable.

 Fist run **npm install**.

 To run one challenge with debug enabled, on root folder type